All Episodes

 And he claimed that he remained an atheist.

-He said to sum up and avoid any misunderstandings, let me say I have been and remain an atheist.
+He said, to sum up and avoid any misunderstandings, let me say I have been and remain an atheist, devout atheist, and that's why the drive-bys didn't report it.

-UK telegraph claims it'd been a closet Christian Catholic.
+UK Telegraph claims they've been a closet Christian and Catholic.

-He denies it five days later and had the birthmark removed and today, this day, claims to be a Closet atheist.
+He denies it five days later and had the birthmark removed.

 Michelle Obama demanding everybody drink water.